Mumbai court acquits Chhota Rajan in trade union leader Datta Samant murder case | Law-Order

 The gangster, however, is not likely to be released from jail anytime soon as he is facing trial in dozens of cases in various cities.

 Samant, who organised the 1981 textile mill workers' strike in Mumbai, was shot dead on January 16, 1997, while travelling in his Jeep to his office in Pant Nagar in suburban Ghatkopar.
 The assailants, who came on a motorbike, fired 17 rounds.
 The prosecution claimed that Rajan hatched the murder conspiracy.
-But special judge B D Shelke said in the verdict on Friday that nothing was produced to prove that Rajan hatched the conspiracy.
+But special judge A M Patil said in the verdict on Friday that nothing was produced to prove that Rajan hatched the conspiracy.

 ''The material witnesses have turned hostile.
 They do not support the case of the prosecution.
 The testimony of other witnesses is not sufficient to prove the charges against the accused,'' the court said.